GHR Healthcare Quick Apply Search Jobs Log In

 Elementary Nursing Jobs with GHR Education

-Essential Skills and Qualities
+Essential Skills & Qualities for Elementary School Nurses

 Strong verbal and written communication skills are essential for an elementary school nurse.
 You will also need a great deal of patience and empathy, especially with young children who may need help regulating their emotions when they are hurting.